 Target rents first introduced in 2002 are now known as Formula Rents, which places an upper limit on the social rent (excluding service charges) that can be set for the initial rent on a home when it is let.
-CHS uses the flexibility contained in the Rent Standard 2020 to set rents at up to 5% above the formula rent (10% for supported housing1).
+CHS uses the flexibility contained in the Rent Standard 2020 to set rents at up to 5% above the formula rent (10% for homes defined as supported housing in the government's Rent Policy Statement1).
 When a home with a social rent is re-let, the rent will be set at the 105% or 110% formula level using the permitted flexibility.
 As required by the Rent Standard, The CHS rationale for using this flexibility is: